mythril-forge/vanilla-spells/spells/level-6/circle-of-death.md

 ## Description
 A sphere of negative energy ripples out in a 60-foot-radius sphere from a point within range.
-Each creature in that area must make a Constitution saving throw.
+Each creature in that area must make a Constitution Saving Throw.
 A target takes `8d6` necrotic damage on a failed save, or half as much damage on a successful one.

 ## At Higher Levels